psychemedia/storytelling-notes/gwion-bach.md

 There soon shall be an end,
 Let neither grace nor health
 Be to Maelgwn Gwynedd,
-For this force and this wrong ;
+For this force and this wrong;
 And be extremes of ills
 And an avenged end
 To Rhun and all his race: